-Every home should have a good tool kit in case disaster strikes, but if you want to venture into woodwork there are certain basic tools that you must own.
-These not only include the essential tools required by any beginner, but also those tools reserved just for professionals.
-With advancements in the world of woodworking, there are power tools and electric instruments that are increasingly taking over from the classic hand tools, but despite these advancements some of the more basic tools have remained just as vital for even the smallest and simplest of woodworking projects.
+Every home should have a good tool kit in case disaster strikes, but if you want to venture into woodworking tools there are certain basic tools that you must own.
+These not only include the essential tools required by any beginner but also those tools reserved just for professionals.
+With advancements in the world of woodworking, there are power tools and electric instruments that are increasingly taking over from the classic hand tools, but despite these advancements, some of the more basic tools have remained just as vital for even the smallest and simplest of woodworking projects.

 Retractable Tape Measure

-This one of the important tools in general woodworking.
-Everything made in wood needs accurate measuring to ensure a good final product, and therefore a good quality measuring tape should always be at hand.
+This is one of the important tools in general woodworking.
+Everything made of wood needs accurate measuring to ensure a good final product, and therefore a good quality measuring tape should always be at hand.
 Tape measures come in different sizes with the most popular being 25 feet long, which is generally all you will need.
+Why not add our very own tape measure to your basket?

 A drill is something that will be needed sooner or later and most people find it indispensable.
 Corded drills do not require expensive batteries to operate and cost less but cordless drills are more convenient for working anywhere with ease.
-Designed not only to drill holes, but with different bits a good drill can also sand, grind and stir, making it an extremely versatile piece of equipment.
+Designed not only to drill holes but with different bits a good drill can also sand, grind and stir, making it an extremely versatile piece of equipment.
+We also carry a variety of power tool accessories to assist you with your power tools.

 Another important woodworking tool that every carpenter should have is a chisel.
 These come in various sizes, some with a hardwood grip, and it is advisable to purchase ones made from high alloy carbon steel.
 With a sharpened chisel you can easily clean the mortises and joints on wood, and are extremely important when it comes to refining raw edges.
 Chisels come in different sizes and shapes, such as a pairing chisel for shaving or a bench chisel for chopping.